Close

 Here are some precautionary tips on drinking Kombucha during pregnancy:

 Whether Kombucha is good for you during pregnancy or not is highly controversial, and women find themselves divided on it.
 Some women avoid it, while others drink it throughout their pregnancies with no problems, and others develop a natural aversion to the drink while pregnant.
-If you are still unsure about Kombucha, the best thing for you to do would be to consult with your doctor on whether or not it will be good for you personally.
+If you are still unsure about Kombucha, the best thing for you to do is consult with your doctor about whether or not it will be good for you personally.

 There are many other ways of getting the required nutrients and keeping yourself healthy during pregnancy rather than relying on Kombucha, so if you can, avoid it.
 This is especially true in the case of Kombucha during the first trimester since there is a danger from the detoxifying properties accidentally trying to remove the fetus from your body since it is small enough to be confused with a foreign body.